SORMAS-Foundation/SORMAS-Project/docs/rubella-luxembourg-admin-config.md

 - Rubella and Congenital Rubella already show as two separate entries in case lists, pickers, and dashboards.
 - New cases already default to case classification "Not yet classified" for every disease.
 - The classification info button activates automatically once Task 7 (#14296) registers a Rubella/CRS ruleset.

+## Exposure and travel history (#14292)

+- Set `DiseaseConfigurationDto.exposureCategories` for Rubella to Airborne and Mother-to-child transmission.
+- Confirm the "Hospital" caption on `ClusterType.NOSOCOMIAL` reads correctly for Luxembourg's ECDC report - no enum change needed, caption only.
+- Confirm in the running UI that the four Activities-as-a-case TYPE OF PLACE values (School, Education and childcare, Nursing home, Asylum seekers shelter) are available for Rubella cases - already true for Luxembourg, no code change.
+- "Place of residence of patient at time of disease onset" uses the existing free-text `residenceAtOnset` field - confirmed 2026-08-27, no country dropdown needed.
+No admin action, recorded here for reference only.